bidulechou/ansible-role-test/README.md

 But before running the script for the first time you need to fix the `VERSION` file location and if you want to run it on Windows platform you also need to fix the `hostname` command issue, as described in the next section.

-For running tests automation it is also usefull to set the _rolespec runtime_ environment variable as you will see later in the documentation.
+For running tests automation it is also usefull to set the _ROLESOEC_RUNTIME_ environment variable as you will see later in the documentation.
 To set this environment variable proceed as shown in the sample bellow:

 ```shell